myreadings1/ECE307_DigSysDesignLab25_26/README.md

 ### Mini Project
 One of the course requirements is the mini project.
-A student is required to work individually to implement one of the following projects.
+Students are required to work individually to implement one of the following projects.
 Mini prject submission includes: (1) Lab Implementation, (2) Mini Project submission deadline should be at least 3 days before the end of this course, and (2) Lab Discussion.
 - List of Mini Projects